-Seattle on the hunt for a future GM at NHL Draft in Vancouver
+Seattle on the hunt for a future general manager at NHL draft in Vancouver

 VANCOUVER, B.C. – NHL Seattle president and CEO Tod Leiweke told reporters from across North America gathered here Friday that he still hopes to hire a general manager this summer.

-During a media scrum ahead of the opening round of the NHL Draft, Leiweke, seated next to Seattle owner Jerry Bruckheimer, said he had meetings planned with “old friends’’ and other team officials from around the league to discuss the GM opening.
-There’s also a chance Leiweke and Bruckheimer will interview candidates here this weekend before departing.
+During a media scrum ahead of the opening round of the NHL draft, Leiweke, seated next to Seattle owner Jerry Bruckheimer, said he had meetings planned with “old friends’’ and other team officials from around the league to discuss the GM opening.
+There’s also a chance Leiweke and Bruckheimer will interview candidates this weekend before departing.

 Seattle’s team won’t take the ice for another two-plus years, but Leiweke would prefer to hire a GM now rather than next summer given what’s expected to be a challenging expansion draft come June 2021.

-“Because of…our owners, we’re prepared to do it,’’ Leiweke said.
-“We’re prepared to make that investment if we land on the right candidate who says the right things, So, we’re prepared to do that.
+“Because of … our owners, we’re prepared to do it,’’ Leiweke said.
+“We’re prepared to make that investment if we land on the right candidate who says the right things.
+So we’re prepared to do that.
 And part of what Jerry and I will be doing is having dinners and lunches and coffees with folks and getting their take on it.’’

 Though there’s no set timeline for a hire this year, NHL Seattle would likely want the job filled by July to give the incoming GM nearly two full years to build a staff ahead of the expansion draft.